Student Financial Aid

 Tuition, Fees, and Other Expenses

 Note: Pitt-Bradford reserves the right to increase or revise tuition, room, board, and other charges without advance notice.
 Other course-specific fees (i.e., labs, nursing) may apply.

 The University’s tuition and mandatory fee rates are available on the Tuition Rates and Mandatory Fees page.
-(Please note the costs on this page were actual costs for 2017-18 and costs normally increase each year in late July).

 Determining How Full-Time vs Part-Time Students are Billed